Assumption of Risk, Release of Claims and Hold Harmless Agreement

 Participant Release and Indemnification Agreement

 By agreeing to these terms and conditions I give permission for my child to participate in iD Tech’s camps/academies.
-I acknowledge that the nature of the camp/conference could possibly expose my child to hazards or risks that could result in illness, personal injury, or death and I understand and appreciate the nature of such hazards and risks.
-I grant UT Dallas and its employees full authority to take whatever action they may consider to be warranted under any circumstances regarding the protection of my child’s health and safety.
-I understand and agree that if my child does not comply with all the rules, code of conduct, and instructions relating to this camp/academy, UT Dallas has the right to terminate his/her participation in this camp/conference without refund.
+I acknowledge that the nature of the camp/conference could possibly expose my child to hazards or risks that could result in illness, personal injury, or death, and I understand and appreciate the nature of such hazards and risks.
+In consideration of my child being permitted to participate in the camp/conference, I hereby accept all risk to my child’s health and of his/her injury or death that may result from such participation.

 Authorization and Release

 I HAVE CAREFULLY READ THIS AUTHORIZATION AND RELEASE AND FULLY UNDERSTAND ITS CONTENTS.
-I AM AWARE THAT THIS IS A RELEASE OF LIABILITY, AN ASSUMPTION OF RISK, A PROMISE NOT TO SUE OR MAKE CLAIM, AND A PHOTO, VIDEO AND AUDIO RELEASE AND I ACCEPT THIS OF MY OWN FREE WILL.
+I AM AWARE THAT THIS IS A RELEASE OF LIABILITY, AN ASSUMPTION OF RISK, A PROMISE NOT TO SUE OR MAKE CLAIM, AND A PHOTO, VIDEO AND AUDIO RELEASE, AND I ACCEPT THIS OF MY OWN FREE WILL.

 Important Note to Participants and Custodial Parents and Legal Guardians.
 By agreeing to these Terms and Conditions, you confirm that you understand and agree to the full content of the above waiver as documented by the university.
 The effective date and time of this agreement is equivalent to the date and time you agree to these Terms and Conditions.